www.apawood.org/walls is your leading resource for building safe, durable and code-compliant walls that are

-APA presents new video, Wall Bracing: Satisfy the code with strong, resilient, fully sheathed walls
+APA presents Wall Bracing: Satisfy the code with strong, resilient, fully sheathed walls

-APA's new video, Wall Bracing, was shot on location in Washington, IL, where a devastating tornado destroyed nearly 1,000 homes in November 2013.
-Using real-world examples from the reconstruction of the town, Bob Clark, APA Senior Engineered Wood Specialist, explains key principles to creating strong, resilient, IRC-compliant walls in the context of this rebuilding effort.
+Shot on location in Washington, IL, where a devastating tornado destroyed nearly 1,000 homes in November 2013, this video uses real-world examples from the reconstruction of the town.
+Bob Clark, APA Senior Engineered Wood Specialist, explains key principles to creating strong, resilient, IRC-compliant walls in the context of this rebuilding effort.

 To watch the video and to learn much more about APA-recommended wall bracing techniques, visit the Wall Bracing page.